SAP-samples/teched2025-DT160/exercises/ex2/README.md

 2. For our agentic use case, we need to add an additional input to our skill.
 <br>![](/exercises/ex2/images/ex2.1-2.png)

 3. The agent needs to be able to read the country of the business partner from the sales order.
 For that, we need to add the expand parameter as a Skill Input.
+It is not need to set this input to required.
 <br>![](/exercises/ex2/images/ex2.1-3_neu.png)

 4. Now we need to again put the expand into the relevant input parameter of our action.